mukundan316-cell/UseCaseFramework/replit.md

 ## Overview

-This is a modular and extensible microsite for RSA Insurance to manage and prioritize AI/GenAI use cases across commercial insurance operations.
-The application enables users to capture AI use cases with business metadata, score them based on impact and feasibility criteria, and visualize them in a dynamic 2×2 prioritization matrix.
-The system is designed with a LEGO-style modular architecture that allows new features to be added without disrupting existing components.
+This is a strategic AI use case prioritization platform for RSA Insurance built with a modular LEGO-style architecture.
+The application captures AI use cases with business metadata, scores them using the RSA AI Framework's 12-lever system, and visualizes them in a dynamic prioritization matrix with four quadrants (Quick Win, Strategic Bet, Experimental, Watchlist).

-The core functionality includes use case submission with business context (value chain components, processes, lines of business, etc.), automated scoring using impact and effort calculations, matrix visualization showing prioritization quadrants (Quick Win, Strategic Bet, Experimental, Watchlist), and dynamic filtering capabilities across multiple business dimensions.
+Core features include real-time scoring calculations, database-first persistence with PostgreSQL, comprehensive CRUD operations for use cases and metadata, and dynamic filtering across business dimensions.

 ## User Preferences